Portland Pedestrian Accident Attorney

 If you fail to provide this duty of care you can be held liable for injuries sustained by others in an Oregon pedestrian accident, or you may be assessed a portion of the responsibility for the accident, called contributory negligence, and have any settlement amount you might receive reduced by your percentage of contributory negligence.

 Answer: The simple answer is two years from the date you were injured; however there are numerous exceptions which can shorten or increase the time frame.
 These exceptions have to do with filing various notices such as a Dram Shop Notice (if you are suing a party that served liquor to the defendant), or Tort Claim Notice (if you are suing a public entity such as TriMet) which must be filed within 180 days of the incident.
 On the other hand, there are increased limits for cases involving a fatality, or minors under the age of 18.
 These are a few of the complications that may affect the statute-of-limitations.
-From a practical point-of-view, it is difficult to take any case where you are backed up against the statute-of-limitations because of the effort required to prepare and file a law suit.
+From a practical point-of-view, it is difficult to take any case where you are backed up against the statute-of-limitations because of the effort required to prepare and file a lawsuit.
 So even though the time frame may not have expired it is in your best interests to contact an experienced Portland Pedestrian Accident Attorney sooner rather than later to evaluate your case and determine an appropriate course of action based on all of the case facts.

 Should I seek the advice of a Pedestrian Accident Attorney to help guide me?

-Answer: Yes, personal injury cases involving Oregon pedestrian accidents can be quite complicated, and involve issues such as determining who was at fault, contributory negligence, and presenting effective arguments to establish damages, all of which may involve expert witnesses and accident reconstruction.
+Answer: Yes, personal injury cases involving Oregon pedestrian accidents can be quite complicated and involve issues such as determining who was at fault, contributory negligence, and presenting effective arguments to establish damages, all of which may involve expert witnesses and accident reconstruction.
 In these instances, it is smart to review your case with an experienced Oregon Pedestrian Accident Attorney and determine if the case complexities warrant the help of an experienced attorney.
 Initial case evaluations are free and can assist you in determining the merits of your case and potential settlement strategies.

 I was hit by a bicyclist while in a crosswalk – doesn’t that mean the cyclist is at-fault?

 Answer: Not necessarily.
 It would depend on the specific circumstances of the accident.
-If you were attempting to cross at an intersection against a red light, you would be deemed to be at-fault.
+If you were attempting to cross at an intersection against a red light, you would be deemed to be at fault.
 On the other hand, if the cyclist ran a red light or failed to stop at a stop sign, and subsequently struck you, then the cyclist would be at-fault.
-All pedestrians must exercise reasonable care for their own safety such as, obeying the “walk” signal at an intersection, or failing to use marked crosswalks.
+All pedestrians must exercise reasonable care for their own safety such as, obeying the “walk” signal at an intersection or failing to use marked crosswalks.
 If a pedestrian fails to exercise such care, they may be assessed a portion of the responsibility for the accident, called contributory negligence.
 In these circumstances, damages you receive would be offset by the percentage of your contributory negligence.
 Determining who was at fault can require a significant amount of investigation.
 For example, a pedestrian who attempts to cross an intersection, within the crosswalk, and with a green traffic light, but against a flashing red do-not-walk indicator, may find themselves between 50-100% at fault for causing an accident, if they are subsequently hit.
 It is always a good idea to retain an attorney in a pedestrian accident case where significant damages have been incurred, or questions related to a fault and comparative negligence arise.
 In these instances, an experienced Oregon Pedestrian Accident Attorney can hire expert witnesses to reconstruct the accident, develop graphics to communicate the accident events, address legal questions of liability, and help determine at-fault responsibility.

 Answer: More than 2/3 of Oregon pedestrian accidents take place in urban locations, with most serious accidents occurring at non-intersections or on urban roadways.
-More than any other day of the week, pedestrians have the highest probability of being involved in an accident on Saturday and Sunday, and more than 2/3 pedestrians killed our male.
+More than any other day of the week, pedestrians have the highest probability of being involved in an accident on Saturday and Sunday, and more than 2/3 pedestrians killed are male.

 For pedestrians, the riskiest actions and behaviors, linked to pedestrian accidents, include the following: